snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

+**Nastase, S. A.** (2025, October). *Unifying the structures of language in a neural population code*.
+Invited talk at the Department of Psychology at University of California, Riverside, CA.

 **Nastase, S. A.** (2025, September). *Cortical language areas are coupled via a soft hierarchy of model-based linguistic features*.
 Invited talk at the LLMs and the Brain workshop at Rice University, Houston, TX.

 **Nastase, S. A.** (2025, September). *Unifying the structures of language in a neural population code*.
 Keynote talk at the online Cognition and Natural Sensory Processing Initiative (CNSP) Workshop.